Carina-labs/nova/x/icacontrol/README.md

 ---

-`ibcstaking` module manages information about the Supernova protocol and the chain that connects to the IBC, and generates IBC and ICA messages.
+`icacontrol` module manages information about the Supernova protocol and the chain that connects to the IBC, and generates IBC and ICA messages.

 ## Content